localz/Spotz3-Android-SDK/README.md

     </a>
     As Android L now supports peripheral, we will have version of Android Beacon Toolkit sometime soon!

   4. Insert your Spotz application ID and client key into MainActivity.java - these can be found in the Spotz console under your application.
-Be sure to use the *Android* client key:
+Be sure to use the *android* client key:

         ...
         Spotz.getInstance().initialize(this,